 Steve Harris has re-used his strategy he has already used for “The Trooper” (Piece of Mind, 1983); he narrates battle as a personal narrative of one soldier.
 We follow his steps, see the battlefield through his eyes and we experience his death immediately. (→ my two pence on “The Trooper”)

 Yet, in contrast to “The Trooper”, the song does not end with the death of the soldier.
 The soldier turns into a spirit, doomed to wander the battlefield even longer.
-In death, the dividing line between the enemies seems to vanish; all spirits wander the battlefield together: “Friend and foe will meet again, Those who died in Paschendale”.
+In death, the dividing line between the enemies seems to vanish; all spirits wander the battlefield together.
 This ending is open to two interpretations.
 The former enemies will either be united in death or they will keep on fighting forever.
 Depending on which reading one choses “Paschendale” ends with an optimistic or very pessimistic outlook (the soldiers damned to fight on until all eternity).
 This seems to be open to personal interpretation.

 Yet, there is another fact about “Paschendale” which helps to turn it into a message of peace.

 The Live Record of a Concert in Germany as a Sign of Peace

-Harris fulfils the wish of his own invented soldier: “On his dying words he prays, Tell the world of Paschendale” – another wording for the well-known slogan “Lest We Forget”.
+Harris fulfils the wish of his own invented soldier who wishes for his story to be told – another wording for the well-known slogan “Lest We Forget”.
 Going back to Death on the Road, I want to point out that this story was told to a German audience.
 And no-one seems to even realise.
 The long tradition of British Paschendaele and WWI reception has not only travelled to Germany, but was also recorded there.
 A British band and their German audience commemorate Paschendaele together; something which shows that Paschendaele has been overcome and is yet unforgotten.
 In my eyes, this record of a live concert has a much deeper meaning and much more impact than it might have at the first glance.
 This is a message of peace and hope.